aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/_index.en.md

 ## Architecture Diagrams

 This workshop is focused on how to inject fault into an existing infrastructure.
-For this purpose the template in the **Getting Started** section sets up a variety of components.
+For this purpose the template in the [**Provision AWS resources**]({{< ref "020_starting_workshop/050_create_stack" >}}) section sets up a variety of components.
 Throughout this workshop we will be showing you architecture diagrams focusing on only the components relevant to the section, e.g.:

 {{< img "BasicASG.png" "Image of architecture to be injected with chaos" >}}

 You can click on these images to enlarge them.

-{{% expand "Click to expand if you are running a demo" %}}
+{{% expand "Click to expand if you are hosting a demo" %}}

-If you are running a demo you should start generating load now.
+If you are hosting a demo you should start generating load now.
 This will pull the relevant variables from CloudFormation:

 ```bash
 export LAMBDA_ARN=$( aws cloudformation describe-stacks --stack-name FisStackLoadGen --query "Stacks[*].Outputs[?OutputKey=='LoadGenArn'].OutputValue" --output text )